jincy-p-janardhanan/Career-Information-and-Recruitment-Portal/README.md

+    ⚠ This repository and deployment is no longer maintained!

 # Career Information and Recruitment Portal

 **Disclaimer: This is a web application project developed to meet academic curriculum requirements (semester 6 - mini project, B.Tech Information Technology, University of Calicut).**